MauricioRobayo/mauriciorobayo.com/src/pages/about.md

 title: About
 ---

 Around 2008 I discovered programming while working with Microsoft Excel.
 I wrote my first lines of code using VBA and that was it, I was hooked.
 I bought books, watched videos, jumped into Microsoft Access and became fascinated by databases.
 By 2012 I began tinkering around with HTML, CSS, and JavaScript.
-I bought more books, watched more videos, and spent my evenings and weekends messing around with everything related to computers.
+I bought more books, watched more videos, and spent my evenings and weekends playing around with everything software related I could find.

 Then I learned WordPress and PHP and built websites for everyone around me as a side gig.
 I wrote custom templates and silly plugins.
 Built some toy projects using CodeIgniter, just for fun, did online CS courses, learned Python, and played around with Ruby and Ruby on Rails.